kolbasa/cordova-plugin-apkupdater/README.md

 }
 ```

-After the successful download you will get detailed information about the downloaded file.
+If the download is successful, you will receive detailed information about the update file.
 ```js
 let response = {
   "zip": "update-encrypted.zip",